laiquet/idtrackerai-enhanced/docs/source/running_idtrackerai.rst

 Complete list of idtracker.ai parameters
 ========================================

-Running :code:`idtrackerai -h` will print a complete list of all possible arguments like the one above:
+Running ``idtrackerai -h`` will print a complete list of all possible arguments like the one above:

 --load session_parameters
                     (path) Primary .toml file to load session parameters